lukemetz/PLLangVM/README.md

 <h4> Boiler Plate </h4>
-As you might have guessed so far, our code has a lot of type casting and annoying hoops ones has to jump through when working with data.
+As you might have guessed so far, our code has a lot of type casting and annoying hoops one has to jump through when working with data.
 To combat this, we created a number of helper llvm functions that can be found in src/boiler.ll.
 These functions abstract all of the annoying type casting allowing the execution of our code to be a little more